CIDgravity/cidg-docs/content/en/nextcloud-users/filecoin/installation/index.md

 ### 2.2 Skip Recommended Apps

-They are not required for CIDGravity.
+They are not required for CIDgravity.
 <a href="img/install_08.png" target="_blank"><img src="img/install_08.png" alt="Step 8" width="640"></a>

 ---